Complex Mapping Projects in the Liberal Arts

-- Virtual Burnham Initiative - At Lake Forest College a number of faculty and students have collaborated with community partners to create a 3-D exploration of structures in Chicago based on the 1909 Plan of Chicago by Daniel H. Burnham and Edward H. Bennett.
+- Virtual Burnham Initiative - From Lake Forest College, a 3-D exploration of structures in Chicago based on the 1909 Plan of Chicago by Daniel H. Burnham and Edward H. Bennett.

 - Neatline is a geotemporal exhibit-builder that allows you to create beautiful, complex maps and narrative sequences from collections of archives and artifacts, and to connect your maps and narratives with timelines that are more-than-usually sensitive to ambiguity and nuance.
 The Scholars’ Lab (at the University of Virginia) designed Neatline as a suite of plugins for the open-source Omeka framework, which provides a powerful platform for content management and web publication.

 Research Projects requiring significant investments of time and effort

 - Digital Scholarship Lab - University of Richmond.
 The Lab develops innovative digital humanities projects that contribute to research and teaching at and beyond the University of Richmond.
 It seeks to reach a wide audience by developing projects that integrate thoughtful interpretation in the humanities and social sciences with innovations in new media.
 The mapping projects include:

 - Hidden Patterns of the Civil War